Reviews by Country

 Speeding through Australian cinemas right now is South Korean hit zombie film Train to Busan, which has been garnering accolades both in Korea and abroad: ten million tickets sold domestically, an American cinema release and a bidding war over Hollywood remake rights.
 It’s safe to say that director Yeon Sang-ho has done well with his first live-action feature.

-The film is a propulsive action/horror thriller with a more than a dash of social … (read more)
+The film is a propulsive action/horror thriller with a more than a dash of social criticism at its core.
+It follows … (read more)

 Korean film watchers might have spotted the news that zombie film Train to Busan screamed past the 10 million domestic tickets mark on Sunday, becoming the fourteenth Korean film to do so, ever.
 From all accounts, it seems to have been a bit of an unexpected hit, too: the zombie genre hasn’t been explored (even done to death?) in South Korea as it has in Hollywood, and it’s the first live action film from director Yeon Sang-ho, whose previous … (read more)